 The stems of some varieties of morning glories were traditionally eaten in Asia, and the flowers can be used to make a mildly hallucinogenic alcoholic beverage.
 In ancient China, the seeds were used as an herbal laxative.
 The plant was also used in Mesopotamia to harden rubber, millennia before Charles Goodyear invented the process of vulcanization.

 According to the Victorian language of flowers, morning glories symbolize love in vain.
 They also represent daintiness, due to their delicate appearance and short lifespan.

 Don’t Forget The Forget-Me-Not!

-The forget-me-not is also recognized by some as the September birth flower.
-It symbolizes love and remembrance.
+The forget-me-not is also recognized by some as a September birth flower.
+Forget-me-nots symbolize love and remembrance.

 Jaime McLeod is a longtime journalist who has written for a wide variety of newspapers, magazines, and websites, including MTV.com.
 She enjoys the outdoors, growing and eating organic food, and is interested in all aspects of natural wellness.